BACK TO INDEX

 Articles in journal or book chapters

 1. P. de Leenheer, D. Angeli, and E.D.
 Sontag.
 A feedback perspective for chemostat models with crowding effects.
 In Positive systems (Rome, 2003), volume 294 of Lecture Notes in Control and Inform.
 Sci., pages 167-174.
 Springer, Berlin, 2003.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 2. P. de Leenheer, D. Angeli, and E.D.
 Sontag.
 Small-gain theorems for predator-prey systems.
 In Positive systems (Rome, 2003), volume 294 of Lecture Notes in Control and Inform.
 Sci., pages 191-198.
 Springer, Berlin, 2003.
-Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 3. D. Angeli and E.D.
 Sontag.
 Monotone control systems.
 IEEE Trans.
 Automat.
 Control, 48(10):1684-1698, 2003.
 Note: Errata are here: http://sontaglab.org/FTPDIR/angeli-sontag-monotone-TAC03-typos.txt.
-[PDF] Keyword(s): MAPK cascades, systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): MAPK cascades, systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: